ibm-cloud-docs/activity-tracker/monitor_events.md

 When you export events programmatically, consider the following information:

-* You can choose to send an email or to stream events in to your terminal.
+* You can choose to send an email or to stream events into your terminal.
 * You must use a service key that is used to pass the credentials that must be used when you make an export REST API call.

     You must have **manager** role for the {{site.data.keyword.at_full_notm}} instance or service to view and generate service keys in the web UI.